 Nevertheless, despite another hugely problematic campaign that saw Southend only avoid re-election following a narrow victory over Torquay United on the final day of the 1994/85 season.
 Blues players from that era were quick to deflect the blame away from Bobby and focus on the positive influence he had on them.

-To this day one-time Southend goalkeeper, and huge Hammers supporters, Jon O’Brien, can’t quite believe that he played for his all-time hero: “We stood and watched him training one morning, crossing and finishing.
+To this day one-time Southend goalkeeper, and huge Hammers supporter, Jon O’Brien, can’t quite believe that he played for his all-time hero: “We stood and watched him training one morning, crossing and finishing.
 I don’t think he played one bad ball in two hours, it was incredible.

 “I’d played the season before for the reserves as a non-contract player under Peter Morris.
 When Bobby took over I played three or four more reserve matches but seemed to do well in each of them.
 Perhaps I was lucky, but Bobby invited me to train with the first-team and I recall him noticing my West Ham tattoo.
 “North or South Bank? he asked me.
 “South Bank, Bob, I replied.
 He just made me feel at ease.”